Hybrid Tea Quick Facts:

 Roses are deep-rooted plants, which means that in some seasons they may not require watering at all.
 However, the fact they are deep-rooted means the plants won't show signs of drought as quickly as other plants in your garden, and under watering can lead to impaired growth, so approach with caution!
 We recommend that you water the base of the plant only, and try to avoid getting water on the leaves, as this will encourage leaf scorch and disease.

-We advise you to water your rose regular watering until the plant is established.
+We advise you to water your rose regularly watering until the plant is established.
 Once this point is passed, the plant will only require watering through spring and summer.
-When the weather is temperate, water deeply once a week, but in the height of summer, floribundas may require water every day.
+When the weather is temperate, water deeply once a week, but in summer, floribundas may require water every day.

 When roses are grown in containers, they will have more restricted access to water than those growing in the garden, so will need watering with greater regularity.
 As a rule of thumb stick your finger into the first inch of topsoil and if it feels medium dry, water immediately.